Karthik-Shenoy/CS_Fundamentals/LowLevelDesign/DesignPatterns/Structural_Patterns/README.md

 ---

 ## Adapter
-- Allows objects with incompatible interfaces to collaborate
+- Allows objects with incompatible interfaces to collaborate (in most cases the classes are coupled to an interface, and can not use code from other classes that don't implement that interface)
-- implement a concrete class which implements the interface to be adapted, the concrete class  is composed of the `incompatible/adaptee class object` which implements `different interface`
+- implement a concrete class which implements the compatible-interface, the concrete class is composed of the `incompatible/adaptee class object` which implements `different interface`
-- the adapter class wraps the service/class which needs to be used(adaptee)
+- the adapter class wraps the service/class which needs to be used (adaptee), and also performs data transformation on the incoming data
+    - the incoming data will be in a format which is defined by the compatible-interface
+    - the adapter class converts the incoming data format to the format defined by the incompatible interface
 - the adapter class belongs to the interface to be adapted

 ---